Moro Reflex In Babies: How Long It Lasts And When To Worry

 When To Call A Doctor?

-If the Moro reflex is absent or abnormal in babies, then it may require further investigation.
+If the Moro reflex is absent or abnormal in babies, it may indicate underlying neurological problems and require further investigation.
 The doctor will perform a physical examination and discuss the medical history, including family medical history, labor and birth details, and other anomalies in the baby.

 Further tests may be conducted to assess the baby’s muscles and nerves.
 These diagnostic tests may include shoulder X-rays or tests for brachial plexus injury (4).